Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Important

-• You can use any character symbol that is not used elsewhere in the document.
-The omega symbol was an arbitrary choice for this macro on the assumption it probably would not exist in most users' documents.
+You can use any character symbol that is not used elsewhere in the document.
+(If it comes from the WordPerfect symbol sets (Ctrl + w) be sure to enclose it in double quote marks since WP symbols are characters.)
+The omega character, converted from its numerical value with the macro command NToC, was an arbitrary choice for this macro on the assumption it probably would not exist in most users' documents.

-• [To copy this macro into your WordPerfect, see here.]
+[To copy this macro code into your WordPerfect, see here.]

-// Converts all UPPER case characters to lower case
+// Purpose: Converts all UPPER case characters to lower case

 // in a large SELECTION of text.